-On Orientation night, January 2, students will receive instruction and the coaching needed to take advantage of the electronic course tools, to utilize the WVC Learning Management System "Canvas" and will be oriented to use of the FISDAP scheduling suite and familiarization with the electronic Patient Care Reporting and Peer review/Student goals and skills tracking tools that will be used in the course.
+On Mandatory orientation night, students will receive instruction and the coaching needed to take advantage of the electronic course tools, to utilize the WVC Learning Management System "Canvas" and will be oriented to use of the FISDAP scheduling suite and familiarized with the electronic Patient Care Reporting and Peer review/Student goals and skills tracking tools that will be used in the course.
 It is expected that students be capable of learning and using technology in the classroom.